berkawy/NLP/README.md

 6. In the training run the 2 first cells to download English fast text and arabic fast text embeddings
 7. Run Creating English embedding on english dataset using Fasttext part
 8. Run Creating Arabic embedding on arabic dataset using Fasttext part
-9. Run the 2 cells of labels, it is to be used only in the predictions part to show the accuracy, recall, etc...
 10. Run "Load already saved model part" instead of re-training
 11. Finally run predictions part